Polydisperse collision kernels in droplet-laden turbulence with implications for rain formation

-Finally, the sling effect~\cite{falkovichAccelerationRainInitiation2002} is the mechanism through which particles experience rare extreme turbulent events and are 'slung' out of vortices.
-This phenomenon occurs when particles from different flow regions cross trajectories, creating singularities in phase space, also known as caustics.~\cite{wilkinsonCausticsTurbulentAerosols2005} Caustic formation naturally leads to collisions between particles that travel on different branches of the phase-space manifold, i.e., exhibit different velocities while occupying the same location in physical space.
+Finally, the sling effect~\cite{falkovichAccelerationRainInitiation2002} is the mechanism through which particles experience rare extreme turbulent events and are ``slung'' out of vortices.
+This phenomenon occurs when particles from different flow regions cross trajectories, creating singularities in phase space, so-called \emph{caustics}~\cite{wilkinsonCausticsTurbulentAerosols2005}.
+Caustic formation naturally leads to collisions between particles that travel on different branches of the phase-space manifold, i.e., exhibit different velocities while occupying the same location in physical space.
 The occurrence of caustics implies that inertial particles do not move on a continuum; thus, there is no well-defined Eulerian field that can describe the motion of the particles.